darrenabbey/FindTelomeres_Candida-albicans/README.md

 #### What does this script do?

-This is a tool for finding telomeric repeats specific to Candida albicans () in FASTA files.
+This is a tool for finding telomeric repeats specific to Candida albicans (ACTTCTTGGTGTACGGATGTCTA) in FASTA files.

 #### What does this script NOT do?